webix-hub/gitbook-webix-jet/part-ii-webix-jet-in-details/popups-and-windows.md

 **this.win1.show\(\)** renders the popup at a position, defined in the config of the popup \(_position:"center"_\).
 If you don't set position, **win1** will be rendered in the top left corner.

+### Note

+Windows and popups created with `this.ui` have a peculiar feature.
+Once a window is created, its config is put in an anonymous Jet view, initialized specifically for this purpose.
+As a result, the **$scope** property of a window will refer not to its master Jet view, but to this anonymous view.
+To get to the master view that created the window, call `this.$scope.getParentView()` from a simple function and `this.getParentView()` from an arrow function.

 ## Windows as Jet View Classes

 You can define windows and popups as view classes as well.
 Have a look at a similar popup, defined as a class: